 - Proof of English proficiency (indicative minimum score tests: TOEFL 92, IELTS 6.5 (minimum individual band score 6.0) - or similar)

-- A PhD research proposal, use the template available for download here
+- The final version of the PhD research proposal (using the GSMS template available for download here)

-- Start and end date of the period of your self-funded period of research - note that visa applications take at least 4 months once we have all of the documentation!
+- Start and end date of the period of your self-funded period of research - note that visa applications, if relevant take 4 months from the moment we have received all of the documentation pertaining to your application

 - PhD project title